 Addiction comes in all shapes and sizes.
 And, in the United States, it’s quite prevalent.
 Approximately 40 million Americans are addicted to drugs, alcohol, or nicotine – a figure comprised of over 12% of the population.

 Popular culture paints a particular image of the common addict.
-He is weak, both physically and morally.
-He can’t keep a relationship, giving up everything for drugs.
+The addict is weak, both physically and morally.
+She can’t keep a relationship, giving up everything for drugs.
 He works a menial job and can barely afford to feed his family, squandering his cash on his habit.
-He is a poor excuse for a person, and someone to shame, not help.
+Addicts are poor excuses for a people, and someone to shame, not help.

 In reality, of course, this couldn’t be farther from the truth.
 Addiction’s grasp covers virtually everyone, from teenagers to adults in their 90s.
 They are parents, CEOs, college students, blue collar workers, family men, and even men of faith.
 Addiction doesn’t discriminate; anyone who tries a substance is at risk of developing a long-term problem that a little resolve alone can’t address.